Cray-HPE/docs-csm/007-CSM-INSTALL-REBOOT.md

     ncn-m001# ip a show lan0
     ```

-1. Run `ip a` to show our VLANs, verify they all have IPs
+1. Run `ip a` to show our VLANs, verify they all have IPs.

     ```bash
     ncn-m001# ip a show vlan002